 The $5,000 starter

-A shell kit like the Whole Woods Concord or a small Allwood studio.
+A wooden or resin shed kit.
 Brilliant as a backyard office, guest room, or workshop.
 Not a full-time home without adding insulation, power and finishing — but a genuine, livable footprint for very little.

 The $25,000 move-in

-An expandable steel prefab such as a DuraYu 13×20 — bedroom and bathroom built in, set on a slab.
-Add foundation, hookups and delivery and you're realistically in the $30k–$38k all-in range.
-This is the most popular path for a true first tiny home.
+A modular cabin such as the Insulated Modular Studio Cabin — set on a slab and finished out.
+Add foundation, hookups and delivery and you're realistically in the $24k–$28k all-in range.
+This is a popular path for a true first tiny home.

 The $60,000+ forever home